OrionInnovationTRTech/asbru-cm-dockerfile/README.md

 * We need X server to run X server GUI applications on Windows.
 Install VcXsrv Windows X Server: https://sourceforge.net/projects/vcxsrv/
 * Double click config.xlaunch file in this repository (This will launch VcXsrv Windows X Server)
+* Edit firstrun.bat and change "1.2.3.4 IP" with your local IP
-* Run firstrun.bat (This will create our docker image.)
+* Run firstrun.bat in this repository directory (This will create our docker container.)
 * Close asbru
+* Edit run.bat and change "container_name" with the name of your container
 * Now you can use run.bat to run asbru faster

 ## Linux: